 The Friends also offer a range of special tours for societies, clubs and schools, on themes including:

-Still photography of monuments and landscape is permitted throughout the cemetery, but all photographers are expected to behave discreetly and to treat the landscape and monuments with care and respect.
-Formal permission from the General Cemetery Company is required for all commercial photography, for filming and recording of any kind (including social media, podcasting and Webcasting), and for photography or filming with models, amateur or professional.
+Still photography is permitted throughout the cemetery provided photographers behave respectfully Formal permission from the General Cemetery Company is required for commercial photography, filming and recording of any kind (including social media, podcasting and Webcasting), and photography or filming with models, amateur or professional.
 Please contact the General Cemetery Company directly for information.